React Tutorial

 import { useLiveQuery, useDocument } from 'use-fireproof'

-These hooks are all you need to automatically initiate a browser-local copy of the database and begin development.
+These hooks are all you need to automatically initiate a browser-local copy of the ledger and begin development.
 The useLiveQuery

 hook will automatically refresh query results, and the useDocument